 Archiving a retargeting tactic can be beneficial when you no longer need specific tactics and want to stop seeing them in your active view.
 Archiving allows for an effective way to ‘clean up’ tactics without losing vital performance reporting data.
 In order to archive a tactic, please follow the below instructions:

-Select "Archive" from the Archive Tactic pop-up box.
-The purpose of archiving is to remove old unused tactics from your view.
+- The purpose of archiving is to remove old unused tactics from your view.
 Before archiving any tactic, make sure that you don't want it to run again.
 If you plan on restarting a tactic in the future, we recommend ending your tactics rather than archiving them.
 Once a tactic is archived, it cannot be undone.
+To archive, click confirm:

-Once archived (approximately 24 hours after requesting to archive the tactic), your tactic will be moved to the "Archive" tab on the Campaign Overview page.
-This tab will show all previously archived tactics under the "Retargeting" tab.
+- Once archived (approximately 24 hours after requesting to archive the tactic), your tactic will be moved to the "Archive" section on the Campaign Overview page.
+To view this, select the Archived option from the left filter panel.

 Please note the below once a campaign tactic is archived:

 - All of the detailed reporting page(s) will still be accessible.